tolyo/open-outcry/README.md

 solutions put microsecond performance at the forefront of their productivity, leaving open [the non-trivial management](https://martinfowler.com/articles/lmax.html#KeepingItAllInMemory) of this in-memory data structure up to greater application.
 This approach may make sense in the context of a large securities exchange, where trading and settlement are separated into different contexts and some market participants are given priority access to the order book through DMAs.
-In the context of a small crypto-exchange, however, where every order must be validated against an account balance held in a traditional database, this achitecture makes no sense as your order processing capacity will never exceed that of your database.
+In the context of a small crypto-exchange, however, where every order must be validated against an account balance held in a traditional database, this achitecture makes no sense as the order processing capacity will never exceed that of the database.

 Futhermore, these solutions fail to consider the needs of an active trader for release of funds after a match for subsequent trading.
 Closing a LONG position implies a trader's assumption that a market has reversed its bullish trend and potential desire to open a SHORT position in a